 4. Assign an onboarding buddy and introduce them before the first day.

-Choose someone on your team that is well-connected in the organization to assign as an onboarding buddy for your new employee.
+Choose someone on your team who is well-connected to assign as an onboarding buddy for your new employee.
 Introduce them via email before your new hire’s first day.
-You can also find out things that they have in common and include this in your introduction email.
-This peer connection is important because it gives your new hire a chance to ask questions that they may not feel comfortable asking the hiring manager or HR contact.
+You can also find out what they have in common and include this in your introduction email.
+This peer connection is important because it gives your new hire a chance to ask questions they may not feel comfortable asking the hiring manager or HR contact.

 Ask the buddy to invite the new hire to connect on the first day.
 You can opt to give a “buddy bonus,” such as a small gift card or an afternoon off for their investment into the employee onboarding experience.